AndyLPK247/djangocon-2019-web-ui-testing/README.md

 [Test Automation University](https://testautomationu.applitools.com/)
 offers free online courses on several testing and automation topics.
-All TAU courses are great, but the following ones compliment this tutorial especially well:
+All TAU courses are great, but the following lessons complement this tutorial especially well:

 * [Web Element Locator Strategies](https://testautomationu.applitools.com/web-element-locator-strategies/) shows how to write good locators and use Chrome DevTools.
 * [Behavior-Driven Python with pytest-bdd](https://testautomationu.applitools.com/behavior-driven-python-with-pytest-bdd/) shows how to use `pytest-bdd` to write BDD-style tests.